eclipse-embed-cdt/web-jekyll/pages/debug/jlink.md

-work with J-Link, the SWO sampling frequency must be a submultiple of 6MHz (6000000, 3000000, 2000000, 1500000, 1000000, etc) and the CPU frequency must be a multiple of the SWO sampling frequency (these apparently very complicated requirements end up as a pre-scaler value in an Arm register);
+work with J-Link, the SWO sampling frequency must be a submultiple of 6MHz (6000000, 3000000, 2000000, 1500000, 1000000, etc) and the CPU frequency must be a multiple of the SWO sampling frequency (these apparently complicated requirements end up as a pre-scaler value in an Arm register);
 - for most applications running from flash, leave the **Pre-run reset and halt** enabled, this will issue a new reset